TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/Jsmenu/Index.rst

          target

    Description
-         Decides target of the menu-links
+         Determines the target of the menu-links.

-   Default

 .. container:: table-row